The Flower Girl: Reception

 According to Paul Fischer, the author of A Kim Jong Il Production, "it is almost impossible to exaggerate" the importance of The Flower Girl to North Korea's cultural history.
 The film was immensely popular both domestically and abroad, particularly in China.
 It was the first North Korean film to win an international film award, at the 18th Karlovy Vary International Film Festival in 1972, and remained the only one until the 1980s.
 Writing for the British Film Institute, James Bell described The Flower Girl as "North Korea's Gone with the Wind".

 As of 2008, the opera has been performed over 1,400 times in North Korea and more than 40 other countries, mostly Eastern Bloc states; other countries include France, Italy, Germany, Algeria and Japan.
 The title of the opera and film was known as Blomsterflickan in Sweden, Das Blumenmädchen in the German Democratic Republic, Kvetinárka in Czechoslovakia, and Kwiaciarka in Poland.

 In South Korea, the film was deemed as communist propaganda and a symbol of the enemy, and screening was banned; police were often mobilised when university students were found playing the film on campus, and the students were often accused of being sympathetic to the North.
 In 1998, the Supreme Court of Korea ruled that The Flower Girl and six other North Korean films were "not favouring anti-ROK sentiments" in regards to national security laws.

 The film made Choe Ik-kyu, the director, a confidant of Kim Jong Il.
 The film forged Hong Yong-hee into a film icon.
 She is depicted on the North Korean one won banknote, in her role as the flower girl.

-On April 30, 1974, the North Korea issued four postage stamps with scenes from the Flower Girl revolutionary opera and a miniature sheet, featuring the Flower Girl character herself with flowers.
+On April 30, 1974, North Korea issued four postage stamps with scenes from the Flower Girl revolutionary opera and a miniature sheet, featuring the Flower Girl character herself with flowers.